Podgorica City Stadium: Controversies and accidents

-During the history, stadium in Podgorica was a place of numerous accidental situations, especially on FK Budućnost matches.
-Crowd violence escalated in the early 1970s, and after that—in the new century.

 Budućnost games

-In 2004, during a First League Budućnost-Partizan match, blocks, construction materials and similar objects were thrown from the north stand to the pitch and the match was halted for 15 minutes.
-A year later, the Budućnost-Red Star Belgrade match was suspended for two hours after home supporters (Varvari) threw tear gas on the pitch and, after that, attacked visitors' ultras.
+In 2004, during a First League Budućnost–Partizan match, blocks, construction materials, and similar objects were thrown from the north stand to the pitch and the match was halted for 15 minutes.
+A year later, the Budućnost–Red Star Belgrade match was suspended for two hours after home supporters (Varvari) threw tear gas on the pitch and, after that, attacked visitors' ultras.
 In spring 2006, there was crowd violence in a match between Budućnost and Zeta.
 In the Montenegrin First League, numerous matches of FK Budućnost were suspended due to crowd violence or crowd-invasion to the pitch.

 Montenegro games

-With the full crowd at every important match, and the architecture of the stands which are only four meters away from the pitch-lines, games of Montenegrin national team are playing in the highly-electric atmosphere.
-During the past years, Montenegrin FA is sanctioned by UEFA and FIFA in numerous occasions.

 In 2011, after the Montenegro-England match, Montenegrin ultras intruded upon the pitch.
 During the game, missiles and flares were hurled at goalkeeper Joe Hart while he was in front of Ultra Montenegro group.
 The same thing occurred a year later in the match between Montenegro and Poland.

 On 27 March 2015, Montenegro had a home match against Russia.
 The match was abandoned after 67 minutes due to crowd violence (during the match, the Russian goalkeeper was hit by Dmitri Kombarov, who was hit by an object).
-The original score was 0-0 and Russia missed a penalty moments before the match was abandoned.
+The original score was 0–0 and Russia missed a penalty moments before the match was abandoned.
 Russian goalkeeper Igor Akinfeev was hit by a flare, causing a second 33-minute delay.
 After that game, barriers were constructed in the upper portions of the stadium to prevent similar incidents in the future.